naetverkjs/naetverk/packages/selection-plugin/README.md

 # selection-plugin

-> _This plugin is based on the [WellerQu/rete-selection-plugin](https://github.com/WellerQu/rete-selection-plugin)_
+> _This plugin was inspired by the [WellerQu/rete-selection-plugin](https://github.com/WellerQu/rete-selection-plugin)_

-Plugin to render a selection rectangle to allow the multiselection of nodes
+Plugin to render a selection rectangle to allow the multiselection of nodes.
+Hold `Ctrl` to enable the multi-selection or to draw a rectangle

 ### Installation